ppy/osu-wiki/news/2024/2024-06-18-lazer-grand-arena-registrations-now-open.md

 The Grand Arena is going to be home to many experiments to the familiar tournament format.
 Featuring a full Featured Artist lineup, the players will now battle each other using **cumulative score difference**!
 This means that if you win by 20k, you are up by 20k for the rest of the match.

 After being drafted, all 5 maps will end up played, and the score difference at the end determines who wins the match.
-This allows us to do some try out some new exciting ideas for players and viewers alike!
+This allows us to try out some new exciting ideas for players and viewers alike!

 ## Tournament schedule